LoSk-p/hikkikomory-tamagotchi/README.md

 ### Initial Setup and Configuration

-When you start Hikkikomory for the first time, it will set up an Access Point.
+When you start Hikikomori for the first time, it will set up an Access Point.
 Follow these steps to configure it:

 * Connect to the Access Point:
-    Connect your device to the WiFi network broadcasted by Hikkikomory.
+    Connect your device to the WiFi network broadcasted by Hikikomori.
     Open a web browser and navigate to http://192.168.4.1.

 * Enter WiFi Credentials: